-The Permanent Mission of Saint Lucia represents the Government of Saint Lucia at the United Nations on behalf of the Ministry of External Affairs, International Trade and Civil Aviation of the Government of Saint Lucia (GOSL).
+The Permanent Mission of Saint Lucia represents the Government of Saint Lucia at the United Nations.

 The Mission is the principal channel of communication, cooperation and collaboration between the Saint Lucia Government and the United Nations (UN) in New York, USA.
-In this regard, the Mission assists other substantive Saint Lucia Government ministries to facilitate their interaction with U.N. programmmes, activities and conferences to maximize Saint Lucia’s participation and input including hosting and supporting official delegations from Saint Lucia for conferences and special events such as the opening of the General Assembly each September.
+In this regard, the Mission assists other Saint Lucia Government Ministries and Departments to facilitate their interaction with U.N. programmes, activities and conferences to maximize Saint Lucia’s participation and input including hosting and supporting official delegations from Saint Lucia for conferences and special events such as the opening of the General Assembly each September.

-Ambassador Extraordinary and Plenipotentiary, Menissa Rambally as Saint Lucia’s Permanent Representative to the United Nations, is the official spokesperson for the Government of Saint Lucia, and heads the nation’s Delegation which is supported by a staff of professional Foreign Service Officers, and Assistants.
-Saint Lucia’s diplomats represent Saint Lucia in the General Assembly, on the many specialized UN Commissions, Committees and Conferences.
+Ambassador Extraordinary and Plenipotentiary, Cosmos Richardson as Saint Lucia’s Permanent Representative to the United Nations, is the official spokesperson for the Government of Saint Lucia, and heads the nation’s Delegation which is supported by a staff of professional Foreign Service Officers, and Assistants.
+Saint Lucia’s diplomats represent Saint Lucia in the General Assembly, on the many specialized UN Commissions, Committees and at Conferences.

 The U.N.
 Mission is a critical component in the nation’s engagement with the international community, and is especially important in this era of shifting global trends.
 The U.N.
 Mission is on the front line of multilateral diplomacy in the most inclusive of international institutions.
 The role of the U.N.
 Mission is unique in character, and performs both a highly complex multilateral function whilst also serving as an important venue for bilateral contacts on business, diplomacy and technical co-operation.
 (Above paragraph quoted from 2012 Review of the External Relations Policy of Saint Lucia)

-The Mission engages with representatives of the other 192 United Nations member states, as well as observer missions, non-governmental organizations, and U.N.
+The Mission engages with representatives of the other 192 member states of the United Nations, as well as observer missions, non-governmental organizations, and U.N.
 Secretariat in furtherance of Saint Lucia’s multilateral interests.
-The Mission also collaborates with the CARICOM Community (CARICOM) Caucus of Ambassadors, the Latin American and Caribbean Group (GRULAC), the Group of 77 and China, the Non Aligned Movement (NAM), the Alliance of Small Island States (AOSIS), the Forum of small States and other relevant bodies.
+The Mission also collaborates with the Caribbean Community (CARICOM) Caucus of Ambassadors, the Latin American and Caribbean Group (GRULAC), the Group of 77 and China, the Non Aligned Movement (NAM), the Alliance of Small Island States (AOSIS), the Forum of Small States (FOSS) and other relevant bodies.

-The Mission also works closely with the respective United Nations programs and funds such as the United Nations Children’s Fund (UNICEF), the United Nations Development Programme (UNDP), and others to facilitate assistance, cooperation, training and other U.N. assistance to Saint Lucia and the broader Caribbean.
+The Mission also works closely with the respective United Nations programs and specialised agencies such as the United Nations Children’s Fund (UNICEF), the United Nations Development Programme (UNDP), and others to facilitate assistance, cooperation, training and other U.N. support to Saint Lucia and the broader Caribbean.

-By negotiating the resolutions and international treaties that guide state behavior we participate and contribute to the international development agenda, promote peaceful relations while ensuring that Saint Lucia’s positions are reflected.
+By negotiating the resolutions and international treaties that guide state behavior we participate and contribute to the international development agenda, promote peaceful relations between states while ensuring that Saint Lucia’s positions are reflected.